jasminabihel/books-and-coffee/README.md

 * The code for the Social media links was taken from CI "Love Running project".

-* The code for the testimonials cards comes from W3 schools cards, https://www.w3schools.com/w3css/w3css_cards.asp
+* The code for the testimonials cards comes from W3 schools cards,<a href="https://www.w3schools.com/w3css/w3css_cards.asp">w3schools</a>